ZETALVX/Telegram.Bot.v22/README.md

 You can install both by going to: project, NuGet packets.
 Search and install both and use the latest version available.

-For more info, consult the official link: https://github.com/TelegramBots/Teleg... and the Wiki: https://telegrambots.github.io/book/
+For more info, consult the official Wiki: https://telegrambots.github.io/book/